cathaloruaidh/genomeBuildConversion/README.md

 Create the directories
 ```
 for BUILD in GRCh37 GRCh38
-    do for CAT in Original Stable
+    do for CAT in original stable
         do for SAMPLE in NA12877 NA12878
             do for TYPE in VCF BED
                 do mkdir -p ${BUILD}/${CAT}/${SAMPLE}/${TYPE}